Exceptional-Khoi/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 17 or above installed.
-2. Down the latest version of `Fitchaser`.
+2. Down the latest version of `FitChasers`.
-3. Copy the file to the folder you want to use as the home folder for your FitChaser data.
+3. Copy the file to the folder you want to use as the home folder for your FitChasers data.
 4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar FitChasers.jar command to run the application.
 5. On first launch, you will be prompted to enter your name and initial weight.